cADDis: Live Cell cAMP Assays

 - Combine red and green sensors to measure multiple GPCR pathways simultaneously

-A Robust and Versatile cAMP Assay Kit:
+A Robust & Versatile cAMP Assay Kit

-cADDis is a genetically-encoded fluorescent cAMP assay that detects changes in cAMP in real time.
+- cADDis is a genetically-encoded fluorescent cAMP assay that detects changes in cAMP in real time.

 - Screen Gs or Gi-coupled GPCRs in living cells